 When we are young, the vitreous gel that fills the eye is in contact with the retina.
 As we grow older, the vitreous also shrinks in volume, separating from the retina.
 This is a process called posterior vitreous detachment, a normal and common ageing change in the eye.
 In most eyes that undergo posterior vitreous detachment, the vitreous cleanly separates from the retina.
 Occasionally, the retina may tear as the vitreous pulls away from it.
 This can be associated with a sudden increase in floaters.
 Severe trauma may also cause retinal tears.

 If a retinal tear is left untreated, fluid can enter through the tear and lift the retina off, causing a retinal detachment.
 A person with a retinal detachment may see a shadow in the vision where the detachment is.

 If a retinal tear is detected early, a laser can be applied around the tear.
 This creates scars which seal the retina to the wall of the eye, preventing fluid from entering through the tear and lifting the retina off.

 If a retinal detachment has already occurred, you would almost always require surgery to address this.
 Without appropriate treatment and surgery, a retinal detachment can lead to blindness.

-While long-standing stable floaters are usually harmless, Besides these aging changes, floaters can occasionally be due to bleeding, inflammation or infection in the eye.
-You would require a dilated eye examination if you have a recent increase in floaters or flashes, or if you see a shadow in your vision.
-For the best outcomes, It is important to detect a retinal tear or detachment early, before it affects the central vision.
+While long-standing stable floaters are usually harmless, you would require a dilated eye examination if you have a recent increase in floaters or flashes, or if you see a shadow in your vision.
+For the best outcomes, it is important to detect a retinal tear or detachment early, before it affects the central vision.
+Besides these ageing changes, floaters can occasionally be due to bleeding, inflammation or infection in the eye.